-All districts, with the exception of one, will have a cadre of teachers who have completed Add+Vantage Math Recovery® Courses 1 and 2.
-Four teachers have completed the Math Recovery® Intervention Specialist course and have become Math Recovery Champions.
-Math Recovery® Champion allows these four people to facilitate-Add+Vantage Math Recovery® Courses 1 and 2 in local districts and will equip them with the tools to become well-skilled coaches in mathematics in their districts.
+Shiawassee County has a multiple year math plan involving all districts. adre of teachers throughout the county have completed Add+Vantage Math Recovery® Courses 1 and 2.
+Additionally teachers in four districts have completed the Math Recovery® Intervention Specialist course and have become Math Recovery Championsallowing them to facilitate-Add+Vantage Math Recovery® Courses 1 and 2 in local districts and coach mathematics in their districts.